Death Data

 Oregon Health Authority Death Data

-The Oregon Health Authority has preliminary and final death data for the State of Oregon and each county that can be used for tracking recent health events.
-The detailed data provides insight into statewide and county-level mortality trends.
+Preliminary and final death data for the State of Oregon and each county that can be used for tracking recent health events.
+It provides insight into statewide and county-level mortality trends.

 Centers for Disease Control and Prevention Death Data